autoreduction/autoreduce-documents/projects/sub-projects.md

 * Talk to the IBEX team about adding this to their interface

 ## Web application testing
-The web application is the main way in which users interact with autoreduction.
-As such we should look to ensure that this is well tested.
-With a combination of unit and system tests incorporating the test automation tool selenium, we hope to add testing to the web application.
-For the more complex use cases, we would want to have a separate machine to run these test once per day as to not interfere with the travis pipeline for testing.
+The web application is a way in which users can monitor and interact with Autoreduction and it is used by support to monitor the system.
+A sub-project is to add automated testing to this part of the system also, with a combination of unit and system tests incorporating the test automation tool Selenium.
+For the more complex use cases, we would want to have a separate machine to run these test less frequently, once per day, as to not interfere with the travis testing pipeline.
 This project would involve the following tasks:
 * Familiarising yourself with Selenium
 * Creating test cases to perform common workflows on the web application